apluslms/aplus-manual/m02_programming_exercises/04_personalized_exercises.rst

 Example exercises
 -----------------

-The submit directives below are commented out in the RST code because personalized exercises require that the instances are generated beforehand in the MOOC grader.
+.. commented out (run-mooc-grader has been updated and the exercises work) The submit directives below are commented out in the RST code because personalized exercises require that the instances are generated beforehand in the MOOC grader.
 However, the current version of the ``run-mooc-grader`` container does not generate any instances and thus, the personalized exercises do not work.

-.. no :: after submit
+Here we have two very simple example personalized exercises.
+Their graders work in containers and the exercises define generator programs that create random instances.

-.. submit personalized_number 10
+.. submit:: personalized_number 10
   :config: exercises/personalized_number/config.yaml

-.. submit personalized_python 10
+.. submit:: personalized_python 10
   :config: exercises/personalized_python/config.yaml